VarunKumar170774/Customer-Sentiment-Analysis/README.md

 Tool: Selenium and BeautifulSoup

-Task: Scrape at least customer reviews from Flipkart's product page for the iPhone 15 128GB model.
+Task: Scrape  customer reviews from Flipkart's product page for the iPhone 15 128GB model.
 Each review should include:

 Username: The name of the reviewer.